KC7-Foundation/kc7_data/mcjwalker/README.md

 ## Nice to Know

-Here are some things that might be helpful to know as we explore the CastleSand Database:
+Here are some things that might be helpful to know as we explore the CJWalker Database:

 **Business hours**